Gennifire/Bjj_main/README.md

 to do:

+-learn selecet o
+-learn insert o
+-learn update o
+-learn delete x

--create sign up and sign in
+-create sign up and sign in x

--dashboard for sign in with ability to edit or remove character.
+-dashboard after sign in with ability to edit or remove character.

 -admin update user
 -admin delete user